rollup/rollup/docs/999-big-list-of-options.md

 CLI: `--preserveModules`/`--no-preserveModules`<br>
 Default: `false`

 Instead of creating as few chunks as possible, this mode will create separate chunks for all modules using the original module names as file names.
 Requires the [`output.dir`](guide/en/#outputdir) option.
-Tree-shaking will still be applied, suppressing files that are not used by the provided entry points or do not have side-effects when executed.
+Tree-shaking will still be applied, suppressing files that are not used by the provided entry points or do not have side effects when executed.
 This mode can be used to transform a file structure to a different module format.

 Note that when transforming to `cjs` or `amd` format, each file will by default be treated as an entry point with [`output.exports`](guide/en/#outputexports) set to `auto`.
 This means that e.g. for `cjs`, a file that only contains a default export will be rendered as